 Why Do Cats Sleep So Much?
-Reasons You Need To Know
+Here's What You Need To Know

 Cat naps have been a part of human life since the ancient Egyptians decided to emulate their revered pets' behavior and grab a quick snooze.
-They were on to something, too..
-Cat naps, which NASA says ideally should be between 10 to 20 minutes, can increase alertness, lower stress and improve memory, and give you a better boost than a cup of coffee at least for humans.
+They were on to something, too.
+Cat naps, according to NASA, ideally should be between 10 to 20 minutes, can increase alertness, lower stress, improve memory, and give you a better boost than a cup of coffee, at least for humans.

-The reason that cats can take it so easy is that in the wild they are at the top of the food chain.
-That means they do not need to worry about being eaten while snoozing, which makes it easy to relax.
-It also means that when cats are ready to eat they will need to catch their dinner and that uses a lot of energy, energy that they have cleverly been saving up by sleeping all day.
-In the wild after cats chase down their prey, they eat a protein-packed meal and settle in for another nap.
+Cats can take it so easy because they are at the top of the food chain in the wild.
+That means they do not need to worry about being eaten while sleeping, making it easy to relax.
+It also means that when cats are ready to eat, they will need to catch their dinner, which uses a lot of energy that they have cleverly been saving up by sleeping all day.
+In the wild, after cats chase down their prey, they eat a protein-packed meal and settle for another nap.
 They don't need to spend hours grazing like cows or fishing salmon out of a stream like bears.
-For cats, life is mostly a cycle of eat, sleep, and repeat.
+For cats, life is mostly a cycle of eating, sleeping, and repeating.

-House cats of course don't have to hunt for their food.
+House cats, of course, don't have to hunt for their food.
 That doesn't mean their instincts have changed, though.
-“Domesticated felines, like their wild counterparts, sleep about 16 hours a day, on a pretty regular schedule, saving up their energy for the hunt,” writes Animal Planet.
-“You never do know when the gourmet food's going to run out.”
-This genetic makeup is also why cats tend to be most active in early morning and during the twilight hours when they are instinctively more on their guard waiting for predator and prey, even if they live in style in a 12th floor condo.
+According to the Sleep Foundation, cats have a crepuscular sleep nature, meaning they have two peak activity times, the morning before sunrise and the evening around sunset.
+This genetic makeup is also why cats tend to be most active in the early morning and during the twilight hours when they are instinctively more on their guard waiting for predator and prey, even if they live a comfortable life indoors.

 So how much sleep is too much?
 It depends on the cat.
 As the kitty's trusted human, you are the best judge of normal sleep and behavior.
-Cats are quite literally creatures of habit who live by their schedules.
-If your cat usually wakes at 7 a.m. and demands breakfast and he suddenly starts showing up at 9 or not really being interested in waking up at all, it may be time to talk to your vet.
+Cats are creatures of habit who live by their schedules.
+If your cat usually wakes at 7 a.m. demanding breakfast and suddenly starts sleeping until 9 a.m., it may be time to talk to your vet.
 "If the behavior changes for only a few days, your cat may have just been sleeping off a mild bug," according to VetInfo.com, "Usually, serious health problems will have other symptoms such as behavior changes and changes in eating and drinking patterns.
 If there are other symptoms, visit your veterinarian."
-The site also indicates that cats may sleep longer than usual if they are stressed, anxious, or bored which are much easier to remedy and much less frightening than medical issues.
+The site also indicates that cats may sleep longer if stressed, anxious, or bored, which is much easier to remedy than a medical issue.